 The number of products with plant-based claims has risen over the last few years, and many large companies have begun to invest in the plant-based sector.
 Target and Kroger, for instance, are adding more vegan products to their shelves while major food manufacturers like Danone have recently acquired plant-based food companies.

 Although people are eating less meat than they used to, the number of individuals who identify as vegan is still less than 10% of US consumers.
 So, what is holding individuals back from adopting a plant-based diet?
-Here are six common myths that may turn people away going vegan, along with facts to refute the misconceptions.
+Here are six common myths that may turn people away from going vegan, along with facts to refute the misconceptions.

 Myth #1: Plant-based diets are only for people who care about animal rights.